metalandcoffee/wpcli-command-test-data/README.md

 # Custom Command for WP-CLI

-This is a custom command to generate 10 post of the desired post type.
+This is a custom command to generate 10 posts of the desired post type.
 If no post type is provided then it will default to `post`.

 Each generate post will contain all Gutenberg blocks in use.
 A post thumbnail will also be automatically assigned to the post based on what is available in the media library.